 What you see on this screen

-Under the heading: a Bank Account picker (select which account to view), three balance cards (Current Balance, Available Balance, Last Reconciled), and a grid with columns Date, Check No, Description, Payee, Type.
-Action buttons on the right side: Export and + New Transaction.
+Under the heading: a Bank Account picker (select which account to view), three balance cards (Current Balance, Available Balance, Last Reconciled), and a grid with columns Date, Check No, Description, Payee, Type, Amount, Status (Pending or Posted), and Reference.
+Action buttons on the right side: Export (CSV or Excel), Import Statement, and New Transaction.

 Recording a manual transaction

-Click + New Transaction to open a form where you record a check, deposit, card charge, or other entry that didn't come from the bank feed.
+Click New Transaction to open a form where you record a check, deposit, card charge, or other entry that didn't come from the bank feed.
 Pick the account, date, type, amount, and description, then save.
-The transaction lands in the register and posts to the GL.
+The transaction lands in the register.

 Exporting

-Click Export to download the visible transactions as a CSV — useful for sending to an external accountant or pasting into a spreadsheet.
+Click Export to download the visible transactions as a CSV or Excel file — useful for sending to an external accountant or pasting into a spreadsheet.

 The Accounts View